The ultimate RC Flying Glossary is here!

 - Spread spectrum - the latest technology for radio control systems.
 Based on the 2.4GHz frequency band, spread spectrum radio systems are virtually interference-proof, although it's now realised that 2.4GHz rc systems are not as infallible as first thought.
 2.4 gig systems have all but replaced the traditional MHz ones.

 - Stall - any flying airplane will stall when the wing's Angle of Attack increases beyond the critical point of maximum lift generation, or the flying speed gets too low.
 When either of these things happen, the necessary amount of lift needed to hold the aircraft in the air is lost.
 Getting to know your rc plane's stalling speed by reducing throttle and applying up elevator at the same time is a very good idea, but don't practice too close to the ground if you want to avoid using the plastic bag.

 - Stall turn - an aerobatic maneuver whereby the airplane is put into a short vertical climb.
 At the top of the climb, power is reduced and full rudder is applied.
-The airplane should stop and turn through 180 degrees, pivoting on its tail in whichever direction rudder was applied.
+The airplane should stop and turn through 180 degrees, pivoting in whichever direction rudder was applied.
 Then you need to pull out of the ensuing dive.
 More details here.

 - Straight and level - when your rc airplane is flying in a straight line, with no fluctuation in altitude.
 A well trimmed airplane should fly straight and level with the Tx control surface sticks in their central positions.

 - Take off - the action of accelerating your airplane along the ground until flying speed is reached, and the thing gets airborne.
 Only suitable for planes with an undercarriage, otherwise you're limited to hand launching.